NCEA Assessment and Authenticity Procedures

 If a student is absent for a valid reason (e.g. illness) on the day an assessment is due, then it is the responsibility of the student to either:

-• upload it digitally, if that is an agreed submission method, or;
+• Upload it digitally, if that is an agreed submission method, or;

-• arrange for the assessment to be handed in to the school office on the due date, and clearly marked to the attention of the appropriate staff member.
+• Arrange for the assessment to be handed in to the school office on the due date, and clearly marked to the attention of the appropriate staff member.

 A student unable to fulfil this requirement must complete the Missed Assessment / Extension form – you may need to provide a medical certificate together with the assessment on the day of return to school and give this to the HOD/FL.

-Absences for Tests / Live assessment
+Absences for Tests / Live Assessment

 Derived grades are not available for internal assessments.
 Notes from parents explaining a student's absence on an assessment day must be given directly to their teacher by the student, who will discuss the absence with the HOD/FL.
 If the absence may be excused on medical or compassionate grounds the student may be required to sit a test of comparable difficulty.
 If it is not possible to offer another assessment opportunity, then previous evidence collected can be used or further evidence can be collected.
 The student may be awarded a grade based on evidence already recorded only if this evidence is sufficient and equivalent to what the NCEA standard requires.
 If the absence cannot be satisfactorily explained, a Not Achieved grade will be given.